 Visit These 7 Creepy Ghost Towns In Ohio At Your Own Risk

 For the adventurous and the brave, ghost town hunting is an enjoyable hobby — for the rest of us, it’s just eerie.
-Ohio is home to several ghost towns with questionable stories of abandonment.
-The following are seven creepy ghost towns in Ohio just waiting to be explored (or, you know, avoided.)
+You will find several ghost towns in Ohio with questionable stories of abandonment.
+The following are seven creepy ghost towns in Ohio just waiting to be explored (or, you know, avoided):

 So, what do you think?
-Are you ready to explore some of these?
+Are you ready to explore some of these ghost towns in Ohio?
 (Or are you good with just reading about them from the comfort and safety of your own home?
 Cause, you know, that’s an option too.)
 Share your thoughts with us in the comments!